samir2212/Application-Deployment-on-Kubernetes/README.md

 ```
 sudo kubectl get nodes
 ```
-# K8S CI/CD
-K8S allows you to manage your application life cycle easily by upgrading and roll back easily
 ## Create Deployment YAML:
 The simplest way to deploy your app from YAML file [kubernetes-deployment-yaml](https://github.com/samir2212/Kubernetes-CICD-Project/blob/master/kubernetes-deployment-yaml) is to use the kubectl create command:
 ```